Revised assessment methods

 The way that CREP assesses child car seats has remained largely unchanged since 2012.
-However, developments in the Australian child car seat market mean that revised testing and scoring protocols are necessary.
-The scoring protocols that apply from 2018 mean that child car seats assessed under the 2012 system cannot be compared to those tested under the 2018 scoring system.
-While tougher scoring means seats may receive lower star ratings for some types of child car seats, all the child car seats comply with the Australian Standard and provide a good level of safety.
+Developments in child car seats supplied to the Australian market meant that the testing and scoring protocols needed to be updated, and revised scoring protocols were introduced for 2018.
+This means that child car seats assessed previously should not be compared to those tested under the 2018 scoring system.
+Whereas the revised scoring may result in lower star ratings for some types of child car seats, all the child car seats comply with the Australian Standard and provide a good level of safety.

 The crash protection scores include critical protection measures.
 Child car seats that fail any of these measures would result in a poor outcome for the seat occupant in a road crash.
 While all child car seats on this website meet the Australian Standard AS/NZS 1754, a child car seat that scores zero in any of the critical protection measures will automatically score an overall rating of 1 star.

 Ease of use

 There are five ease-of-use measures for rearward facing, forward facing and booster seats.

 Seats are ranked using their overall score in crash protection as the first criterion, followed by ease-of-use.

 The more purple stars, the better a child car seat has performed in protecting the child from injury in a crash.
 This refers to the following criteria: